 Rug Placement

-The two important interior design principals you need to know about rugs include; that rugs are used to define a zone and rugs are grounding.
+Two important interior design principles about rugs include their ability to define a zone.
+Additionally, rugs are grounding.
 What this means is that the rug sort of brings the furniture together.
 Another way to think about it, is that a rug gives the furniture meaning.

-For example a dining table and chairs without a rug can seem like they’re floating aimlessly in the space, almost like they don’t belong.
+For example, a dining table and chairs without a rug can appear as if they’re floating aimlessly in the space.
+It may seem almost like they don’t belong.

-But add a rug and suddenly the dining table and chairs are firmly planted in the space, they belong together but in the overall room as well.
+Add a rug, and suddenly, the dining table and chairs are firmly planted in the space.
+They belong together in the overall room as well.
 They have meaning.

 In any room there is positive space and negative space.
 Both are important to a successful room.
 The positive space is taken up by the actual pieces of furniture that define a function.
 The negative space is the empty space in and around the furniture that allows the flow of movement.

 Essentially the negative space is the pathway to access the furniture.
 Bearing this in mind the rug is an important part of the positive space.
-So if you’re thinking about not adding a rug to your room because it’s too confusing, now you know that a rug is an important piece to define the positive space in your room.
+If you’re thinking about not adding a rug to your room because it’s too confusing, don’t be.
+Remember that a rug is an important piece to define the positive space in your room.

 Style for your rug